juliavinai/juliavinai/README.md

 **lately, I’ve been:**
 - Exploring machine learning methods (gradient boosting and CNNs) in my student research work
-- In my third year studying network engineering, with a growing interest in how agentic AI can be applied in this space
+- In my fourth year studying network engineering, with a growing interest in how agentic AI can be applied in this space
 - Building small, multimedia art projects (more to come)
 - Learning slowly and intentionally, giving myself room to explore both